Staff Spotlight with Charlotte Haines

-I will have been here 2 years in May.
+I joined in May, 3 years ago.
 And before that I worked as an Account Manager for a recruitment company based in Cheltenham.

-This was my first job after completing my English Language degree.
-I was primarily working to place suitable candidates across all levels across the IT, financial services, and retail sectors.
+That was my first job after completing my English Language degree.
+I was primarily working to place suitable candidates at all levels across the IT, financial services, and retail sectors.

 I enjoyed talking to people and trying to support them find their next role.

-What interested you about a job at SafeLane?
+What interested you in a job at SafeLane?

 SafeLane Global, especially on the international side, has such an unusual focus.
 Explosive threat mitigation is definitely not your average job!
 I wanted to move to work in a sector where I could help make a difference.

 I know that the roles I’m placing and the projects I am working to support are making a difference to people’s lives by creating safer spaces.